 The CDC says the most common injury-producing accidents involving children are:

 - Falls – Falls are the leading cause of nonfatal injuries for children.
 Falls on the playground are a common cause of injury, as are falls in the home, such as a fall on stairs.
-Common playground injuries include fractures, internal injuries, concussions, dislocations and amputations.
+Common playground injuries include fractures, internal injuries, concussions, dislocations, and amputations.
 About 75 percent of nonfatal injuries related to playground equipment occur on public playgrounds, the CDC says.

 - Car accidents – Motor vehicle injuries are a leading cause of death among children in the United States.
 More than two-thirds of fatally injured children were killed while riding with a drinking driver, the CDC says.
 Placing children in age- and size-appropriate car seats and booster seats reduces serious and fatal injuries by more than half.

-- Burns – Younger children who suffer burns are more likely to have been injured by hot liquids or steam that cause scald burns, such as by pulling a pot off of a stove or by bath water that is too hot.
+- Burns – Younger children who suffer burns are more likely to have been injured by hot liquids or steam that cause scald burns, such as by pulling a pot off of a stove or by bathwater that is too hot.
 Older children are more likely to be burned by direct contact with open flame or fire.

 - Drowning – Three children die every day as a result of drowning, and drowning is the leading cause of accidental death for children ages one to four.
-Children can be drawn to swimming pools, decorative ponds and other water features with tragic results.
+Children can be drawn to swimming pools, decorative ponds, and other water features with tragic results.
 Property owners have an obligation to secure these areas from unauthorized entry.

 - Suffocation – Infants are most at risk for suffocation while sleeping.
 Toddlers are more likely to suffocate from choking on food and other objects, such as small toys.

-- Poisoning – More than 300 children are treated in emergency rooms as a result of being poisoned every day, and two die, the CDC says.
+- Poisoning – More than 300 children are treated in emergency rooms as a result of being poisoned every day, and two dies, the CDC says.
 Numerous household items are poisonous and should be properly secured from active, curious children.